 III.
-THE PROPOSED ANALYTICAL AND MATHEMATICAL MODEL FOR CREATING CONSISTENT TRUST AND COOPERATION (CTC)
+PROPOSED ANALYTICAL AND MATHEMATICAL MODELS FOR CREATING CONSISTENT TRUST AND COOPERATION

+This section first presents an analytical model that gives our hypothesis to mitigate the problem of misbehavior among the mobile nodes.
+Secondly, we use the proposed analytical model to create a corresponding mathematical model.
 The creation of mathematical model can be viewed as a formalization of the proposed hypothesis.
 Based on the proposed mathematical model, we perform the numerical and simulation analysis for variety of scenarios in two parts.
 First, we use the mathematical model to run different scenarios in order to determine the performance of Ad-hoc networks by analyzing different critical network parameters such as throughput, transmission overhead and the utilization.
 Secondly, we use the same set of parameters as a performance measure.